 .
 In this comparison, we will compare Merrill Edge Guided Investing vs Ally Invest Advisors to see which robo-advisor is better.

 First, let’s take a look at the fees of these two investment advisors.
 Cost is broken down into both the annual management fee charged each year as well as the expense ratios charged by the ETF holdings themselves.
-Ally Invest Advisors received a rating of 4.00 stars over Merrill Edge Guided Investing's 3.00 stars.
+Ally Invest Advisors's score is 4.00 stars versus Merrill Edge Guided Investing's 3.00 stars.

 Lastly, tech savvy Millennials may find it valuable to have access to customer service through phone, email, and live chat.
 However, not every robo-advisor offers live chat support.
 Merrill Edge Guided Investing and Ally Invest Advisors both offer live chat support.

-Overall, Merrill Edge Guided Investing boasts 4.00 stars versus Ally Invest Advisors's 3.50 stars.
+Overall, Ally Invest Advisors comes out on top with 3.50 stars over Merrill Edge Guided Investing's 3.00 stars.
 And, as far as individual category awards go, Merrill Edge Guided Investing posted awards Best in Class - Customer Service, while Ally Invest Advisors found itself with none of these.